pybites/pybites.github.io-source/content/django-rest-tips-api.md

 ![design]({filename}/images/django-rest-digital-ocean/design.png)

+As we saw [last time](https://pybit.es/python-tips-carbon-selenium.html) the `share_link` is to be populated by an admin when we share out a tip with a nice [carbon](https://www.django-rest-framework.org/) image.

 Let's build our model `tips/models.py` using these fields.

-Additionally I am making an `Author` model to store Twitter and Slack handles from future contibuting users.
-The former to give credit when we share their tips, the latter to store the author of the tip when we start receiving them from Slack (next article).
+I am also creating an `Author` model to store Twitter and Slack handles from future contributing users.
+The former to give credit when we share their tips on Twitter, the latter to store the author of the tip when we start receiving them from Slack (next article).

 Thinking about (predicting) tomorrow's requirement is one of the fascinating things about software development!

 	from django.contrib.auth.models import User
 	from django.db import models